-Gregory Tropf, CFA, CIPM® Equity Analyst
+Gregory Tropf, CFA, CIPM®

-Gregory Tropf serves as a member of the firm's International Equities Investment Committee.
+Gregory Tropf serves as an equity analyst and a member of the firm's International Equities Investment Committee.

 Prior to Confluence's acquisition of Gratry & Company in 2018, Gregory served as a portfolio manager and director of research at Gratry, having joined the firm in 1998.
 Before joining Gratry, Gregory spent 13 years as a senior investment analyst for the Centerior Energy Corporation.